 This is our classic long green army tent.
-A hive of banging, clanging, hacking, stitching, stitching and shaping.
-Essentially it’s a row of pop-up workshops, and the pop-up makers? well - that’s you.
+A hive of banging, clanging, hacking, stitching, sewing and shaping.
+Essentially it’s a row of pop-up workshops, and the pop-up makers?
+Well - that’s you.

 Helen is an expert with all things wool.
 And with her material source visible from her kitchen window in the Carmarthenshire Hills she is a true example of the homegrown and homemade craft movement.
 Helen will be running workshops in super chunky wool knitting and loom weaving.

 FIERCE BLOOMS - FLORISTRY